-In small towns across Michigan for a series of meetings, Charles Templeton filled his days with reading.
-A host pastor gave him access to his library, introducing him to books such as Thomas Paine’s The Age of Reason, Voltaire’s The Bible Explained At Last, Bertrand Russell’s Why I Am Not a Christian, as well as speeches by Robert Ingersoll, well-known atheist of the late 19th century.
+Templeton fed his mind a constant diet of books such as Thomas Paine’s The Age of Reason, Voltaire’s The Bible Explained At Last, Bertrand Russell’s Why I Am Not a Christian, as well as the speeches of Robert Ingersoll, well-known atheist of the late 19th century.

 Each book amounted to an attack on the historic Christian faith.

-Templeton was floored.
+Templeton was floored by what he read.
 Even though he was highly articulate and successful, he had never completed high school and had no theological training at all.
-Consequently, he had no intellectual resources with which to combat the fiery darts being flung toward his faith by the enemy.
+Consequently, he had no intellectual resources with which to combat the fiery darts being flung in his path by the enemy.
 And in the absence of any friend of spiritual maturity and seasoned godliness with whom he could consult, he bore these burdens and their agony silently.

 Gradually and steadily, the doubts ate away at his faith–like termites working on the foundation of a house–until they brought down his ministry.
 He began cancelling meetings.
 Meanwhile, the turmoil inside him grew stronger.